moondance-labs/tanssi-docs/learn/tanssi/technical-features.md

 ### Block Producer Selection Process {: #block-producer-selection-process}

 At any given time, Tanssi and all Tanssi Appchains require a certain amount of block producers that depends on the number of Appchains and the current block production configuration set in Tanssi.
-The configuration sets the maximum nombre of total block producers, minimum and maximum numbers of block producers required for Tanssi itself, and the number of block producers each Appchain has assigned.
+The configuration sets the maximum number of total block producers, the minimum and maximum numbers of block producers required for Tanssi itself, and the number of block producers each Appchain has assigned.

 === "Dancebox"
     |              Variable              |                                         Value                                          |